Ron E. Scott

 Ron E. Scott has been honoured with the Queen’s Diamond Jubilee Medal, as well as, both an Achievement in Artistic Direction Award and an Ambassador of the Arts Award at the Mayor’s Celebration of the Arts in Edmonton, Alberta.
 Scott was also recognized in the House of Commons as the recipient of the prestigious 2015 Indspire Award for the Arts in Canada.

-Scott serves on the boards of the Alberta Media Production Industry Association, the Alberta Film Advisory Council, as well as the Alliance of Aboriginal Media Professionals.
-He is a member of the ACCT, CMPA, DGC, WGC, AMPIA, the Aboriginal Filmmakers Program at the NFB, and the Metis Nation of Alberta.
-He and has acted as a consultant with the Banff Media Festival, Telefilm Canada and the Alberta Foundation for the Arts.
-Scott volunteers his time to speak at conferences, festivals, and seminars, including; Bell Media Diverse Screenwriting Program (WGC), Industry Canada (ABC), Dreamspeakers, E-Spirit, the National Aboriginal Achievement Foundation, NAIT, Innoversity Creative Summit, CITF, and the imagineNATIVE Film Festival.
+Scott serves on the boards of the Canadian Media Producers Association, the Alberta Film Advisory Council, as well as the Alliance of Aboriginal Media Professionals.
+He is a member of the ACCT, AMPIA, DGC, WGC, the Aboriginal Filmmakers Program at the NFB, and the Metis Nation of Alberta.
+He and has acted as a consultant with the Banff World Media Festival, Telefilm Canada and the Alberta Foundation for the Arts.
+Scott volunteers his time to speak at conferences, festivals, and seminars, including; DGC Indigenous Voices, Bell Media Diverse Screenwriting Program (WGC), Industry Canada (ABC), Dreamspeakers, E-Spirit, the National Aboriginal Achievement Foundation, NAIT, Innoversity Creative Summit, CITF, and the imagineNATIVE Film Festival.